SGKutty/go/lessons/lesson-03.md

 - Naming conventions

-  - Pascal or camelCase
+  - Pascal or camelCase.

-  - Capitalize acronyms (HTTP, URL etc..)
+  - Capitalize acronyms (HTTP, URL etc..).

-  - As short as reasonable
+  - As short as reasonable.

-  - Longer names for longer lives
+  - Longer names for longer lives.

 - Type Conversion([playground](https://play.golang.org/p/YBazA_jliwM))

-  - Destination type (variable)
+  - T(v) converts the value v to the type T.

-  - Use `strconv` package for strings
+  - Use `strconv` package for strings.